ZhangZhengruiNUS/Food_Shop_Server/README.md

 # Development instructions

 >**Recommended development OS version: Ubuntu 22.04.3 LTS**
+**For Windows, using WSL is highly recommended.**
 **For other OS, such as MacOS, some details may be different, please use Google/Chatgpt to solve it**

 ![Backend Development Pattern](img/design_pic2.jpg)